-DATE: From: The Upper Rooms, Inc. 2334 Perrysville Ave.
-Pittsburgh, PA 15214 iginal to be completed by a Licensed l.
-(Please check if applicable) compos definitio CANT: The Upper Rooms offers a supportive housing program for versed of persons 62 years of age or older.
-This property does offer prefere on of frail elderly.
-Frail elderly is defined as having deficiencies in the Minimum requirements of Activities of Daily Living are: nces for persons who meet the (1) EATING: May need assistance with cooking, preparing or serving foo d, but MUST be able to feed self; (2) BATHING: May need assistance in getting in and out of the shower of tub, but MUST be able to wash self; (3) GROOMING: May need assistance in washing hair, but MUST be abl e to take care of personal appearance; (4) DRESSING: MUST be able to dress self, but may need occasional as sistance.
-(5) HOME MANAGEMENT ACTIVITIES: May need assistance in doin and from one location to another, for activities such as going to the do mobile.
-The mobility requirement does not exclude persons in wheele devices. ctor or shopping, but MUST be PLEAS SE CHECK WHICH CATEGORIES YOU NEED ASSISTANCE.
-CHE CK ALL THAT APPLY: Ea tingBathingGroomingDressin gHome Management

-PLEASE HAVE THE PROFESSIONAL WHO COMPLETES THE REMAINDER OF THIS FORM RETURN IT TO THE FACILITY IN THE ENCLOSED ENVELOPE.

-YOU DO NOT HAVE TO SIGN THIS FORM IF EITHER THE REQUESTING ORGANIZATION OR THE ORGANIZATION SUPPLYING THE INFORMATION IS LEFT BLANK.
+DATE: 5: From: The Upper Room 2334 Perrysville Pittsburgh, PA 1: Ave.
+I have left the original to be comple Professional.
+(Please check if eted by a Licensed compos definition JCANT: The Upper Rooms offers a supportive housing program for very low income elder osed of persons 62 years of age or older.
+This property does offer preferences for persons wition of frail elderly.
+Frail elderly is defined as having deficiencies in three or more Active.
+Minimum requirements of Activities of Daily Living are: ho meet the (1) EATING: May need assistance with cooking, preparing or serving food, but MUST be al ole to feed self; (2) BATHING: May need assistance in getting in and out of the shower or tub, but MUST be able to wash self; (3) GROOMING: May need assistance in washing hair, but MUST be able to take care of pe rsonal appearance: (4) DRESSING: MUST be able to dress self, but may need occasional assistance.
+(5) HOME MANAGEMENT ACTIVITIES: May need assistance in doing housework or lau and from one location to another, for activities such as going to the doctor or shopping, b mobile.
+The mobility requirement does not exclude persons in wheelchairs or those requidevices. ut MUST be PLEAS ASE CHECK WHICH CATEGORIES YOU NEED ASSISTANCE.
+CHECK ALL THAT A PPLY: Ea EatingBathingGroomingDressingHo ome Management ASE HAVE THE PROFESSIONAL WHO COMPLETES THE REMAINDER OF TH URN IT TO THE FACILITY IN THE ENCLOSED ENVELOPE.
+IS FORM DO NOT HAVE TO SIGN THIS FORM IF EITHER THE REQUESTING ORGANIZATI ANIZATION SUPPLYING THE INFORMATION IS LEFT BLANK.
+ON OR THE APPLI LICANT INFORMATION: NAME 1E: Social Security No: ADDR PRESS: Date of Birth: limited verify EASE: I hereby authorize the release of the requested information.
+Information obtained unded to information that is no older than 12 months.
+There are circumstances which would requipely information that is up to 5 years old, which would be authorized by me on a separate conserved this consent. uire the owner to SIGN NATURE OF APPLICANT DATE